Key Takeaways

 A last will and testament is a crucial document for specifying your wishes around where your most important belongings will go after you pass away.
 When you create your will, the document should identify what beneficiaries will receive a share of your assets and who should be in charge of distributing them.
 However, your wishes may change over time or if you experience a significant life event.
 In these circumstances, you can choose to revoke your will to reflect your most current intentions, but it’s important to revoke a will properly to ensure your wishes are carried out as you intend.

-The purpose of a will is to align with a person’s wishes so that the executor carries out the distribution of assets as they would hope.
+The purpose of a will is to align with a person’s wishes for how assets should be distributed so that the executor carries out the distribution of assets as the decedent would hope.
 With this being the case, a person can choose to revoke their will at any point before their death and create a new will to better address their desired intentions if their initial wishes change.

 There are several different types of wills a testator may use to resolve their estate.
 Each type offers its own benefits and may make more sense depending on the testator and their estate planning goals.